banyanlogic/website/BL4.0-reference.md

 Sunday: Ideate — diagnose the problem using the relay.
 Monday: Iterate — one concrete next step.
 The baton is yours to carry forward.

-Building workflows, automations, and AI tools without a systems thinking foundation yet .
+Building AI tools and automations without a systems thinking foundation yet.
 OnRamp is where that begins.
 Not a tutorial.
 A diagnostic starting point — before you automate the wrong thing at full speed.

 The zero-dollar website is the first artifact.
 T3A is the reference implementation.
 The Q3 curriculum is the destination.
 Nine learning quantums.
 One deployed app.